OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hbase-build-java-maven-linux.md

         //NOTE: Actual zookeeper host names can be found using Ambari:
         //curl -u admin:PASSWORD -G "https://CLUSTERNAME.azurehdinsight.net/api/v1/clusters/CLUSTERNAME/hosts"

-        //Linux-based HDInsight clusters use /hbase-unsecure as hello znode parent config.set("zookeeper.znode.parent","/hbase-unsecure");
+        //Linux-based HDInsight clusters use /hbase-unsecure as the znode parent config.set("zookeeper.znode.parent","/hbase-unsecure");

-        // create an admin object using hello config HBaseAdmin admin = new HBaseAdmin(config);
+        // create an admin object using the config HBaseAdmin admin = new HBaseAdmin(config);

-        // create hello table...
+        // create the table...
         HTableDescriptor tableDescriptor = new HTableDescriptor(TableName.valueOf("people"));
         // ... with two column families
         tableDescriptor.addFamily(new HColumnDescriptor("name"));